vanjoe/ORCA/systems/de2-115/README.md

-These instructions assume that you are using a linux machine, all other platforms are untested.
+These instructions assume that you are using Linux and GNU make, all other platforms are untested.
 This system targets a DE2-115 development board, and can be run on the Tpad or Veek development boards which use a DE2-115 as their base.